Alessandra1718/Alessandra1718/README.md

 A bit of information that might be usefull to everyone: ℹ️                 🗒️                 ℹ️

-   - 🐍 I am currently learning python
+   - 🐍 I am currently learning python and Godot game making
    - 🔠 I have participated in Girls Who Code camps twice last year, and intend to continue participating
    - 🤖 I have experince with the Arduino and its' coding langauge
-   - 💻 I am not looking to collaborate on projects at the very moment
+   - 💻 I am not looking to collaborate on projects at the moment
-   - 🔠 I can communicate in Spanish as well as English.
+   - 🔠 I speak English, Spanish, French, and Russian fluently, and am learning Italian and Norwegian right now.
    - ⭐ the joke to my banner and profile picture is in the fact that one of the most used features on GitHub is the "Git Pull" feature
-     -> in French the word "Pull" or correctly spelled "Poule" (same pronunciation) means chiken -> so here are some code themed Git Poules!
+     -> in French the word "Pull" or correctly spelled "Poule" (same pronunciation) means chicken -> so here are some code themed Git Poules!

      🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔🐔